S-Toad/CSCI-436-597G-KnowU/README.md

+{% include content_styles.html %}

 # What's the Problem?

 A large portion of our global population are affected by one or more mental disorders.
 If we can support those who are in distress, we may move towards providing professional care and resources and, hopefully, ultimately reduce the suicide rate and improve quality of life.
-This project is centered on the third SDG goals: *Good Health and Well-Being*.
+This project is centered on the third SDG goals: **_Good Health and Well-Being_**.

 ## Statistics
 According to the [World Health Organization](https://www.who.int/):
 - Depression affects over 264 million people
 - 800,000 people die from suicide annually
 - Suicide is the second leading cause of death for young adults
+- Lowered suicide rates is listed as an [indicator of target 3.4](https://sustainabledevelopment.un.org/sdg3#targets) of the Sustainable Development Goals

 ## Our Solution